-This is the easiest ever Crockpot Lasagna Recipe!
-Just brown the beef and onions, then add ricotta cheese, lasagna noodles and jarred tomato sauce.
-Cooks hands-off all day and is easy to assemble.
+This is the easiest ever Crockpot Lasagna Recipe – it cooks hands-off all day and is super easy to assemble.
+Plus, it freezes well!

 Ingredients in crockpot lasagna